OscarVsp/keystone-for-realtime-linux/docs/building.md

 Keystone documentation recommand using Ubuntu 16.04/18.04/20.04 and derivative.
 This artifact has been tested using Ubuntu 20.04.6.

-If you are using newer system, make sure to configure GCC to use GCC 14 when building keystone or you may encounter compilation errors during buildroot configuration.

 The following dependencies are required to build the systems using buildroot

 ```bash